-b) Financial Instruments (continued)
+(b) Financial Instruments (continued)

-iii.
-Sensitivity Analysis Interest Rate Risk
+Interest Rate Risk

 The Group has performed sensitivity analysis relating to its exposure to interest rate risk at balance date.
 This sensitivity analysis demonstrates the effect on the current year results and equity which could result from a change in these risks.